Provable Coordination for LLM Agents via Message Sequence Charts: Proofs

 \subsection{Proof of Lemma~\ref{lem:strip-complete-prefix} (Stripping a Complete Prefix)}

 For the MSC part, every receive event occurring in the suffix \(N\) is matched in \(C\circ N\).
-Because \(C\) is complete, no such suffix receive can be matched to a send from the prefix \(C\).
-Otherwise, the corresponding channel would have an unmatched send in \(C\).
+On each channel, completeness of \(C\) means that \(C\) contains the same number of sends and receives.
+Therefore every suffix receive has a channel index strictly beyond those of the prefix receives and is matched to the corresponding suffix send.
 Hence all suffix receives are matched by suffix sends, so FIFO matching is defined on \(N\).
 Label compatibility is inherited from \(C\circ N\).
 Acyclicity is preserved because the causality relation of \(N\) is the restriction of the causality relation of \(C\circ N\) to suffix events.

 If \(C\circ N\) is complete, then every suffix send is matched in \(C\circ N\).
-Again, because \(C\) is complete, a suffix send cannot be matched to a receive in the prefix \(C\).
+By the same channel-count argument, every suffix send has a channel index strictly beyond those of the prefix sends and is matched to the corresponding suffix receive.
 Therefore every suffix send is matched inside \(N\), so \(N\) is complete.